What are the effects of child poverty?

 I would rather the family get food than me get my own things I would rather the family get food than me get my own things

 Many children take on the family's money worries.
 Some feel they need to step up and put food on the table.
 Criminals take advantage of this.
 They recruit these young people into gangs.

 Sometimes being in a gang is the only way to stay alive or to earn money

-The effects of poverty on children are wide ranging.
-It's clear that the start you get in life can affect how you grow up and what chances you have.
+The start you get in life impacts how you grow up and what chances you have.
 We work so every child has a fair shot at happiness and we won't rest until we've created a society built for all children.

 £5 a month could pay for a hot meal, shower and living essentials for a young runaway

 £10 a month could pay for a front line worker's phone so children in danger can contact them